passcod/blook/transcripts/queerly-there-special-01.md

 there.

-Don't be afraid to drop in your queer headcanons, tell me your thoughts about this episode, or any of the other episodes, and because this episode is our ginormous, I actually have several recommendations, queer media you can check out but I will do them all in the second half of the episode.
+Don't be afraid to drop in your queer headcanons, tell me your thoughts about this episode, or any of the other episodes, and because this episode is ginormous, I actually have _several_ recommendations [of] queer media you can check out but I will do them all in the second half of the episode.

 That's just for ease in my editing, there's no other real reason for that.